Matstaps/Portfolio-project-two/README.md

 ### Level 2 Heading

-* This heading directs the user to make a choice of the available buttons to start the game.
+* This heading directs the user to make a choice from the available buttons to start the game.
 * The font is consistent with the website, and the colour palette contrasts with the background colour.

 ![Header image](assets/readMe_assets/headerimage.png)